Watzit/Curse-of-Strahd/Plane of Shadow/Domains of Dread/Ravenloft/Barovia/Locations/Old Svalich Road.md

 Black pools of water stand like dark mirrors in and around the muddy roadway.
 Giant trees loom on both sides of the road, their branches clawing at the mist.

 If the characters are walking along the road, they arrive at area B after 5 hours.
-If the characters are traveling in [[Plane of Shadow/Domains of Dread/Ravenloft/Barovia/Vistani|Vistani]] wagons, the travel time is halved.
+If the characters are traveling in [[Vistani|Vistani]] wagons, the travel time is halved.